diala-ar/BrooksLab/IRF2_KO_WT/scATAC-Seq/README.md

 2. IRF2 knockout vs wild type tumour cells (IRF2_KO vs WT).

 ## Prerequisites:
-The below files are needed to create the seurat object:
+The below files are needed to create the seurat objects list `seur_ls':
 * peaks.bed
 * singlecell.csv
 * fragments.tsv.gz

-Those files are compressed as a tar.gz file and submitted to GEO (Accession number GSE199177).
+Those files are compressed as a tar.gz file and submitted to the Gene Expression Omnibus (GEO accession number: GSE199177).
+This seurat objects list will be created in the first script `01_preprocess_scATAC-seq.R`.

 ## Code description
 Code should be run in the order in which it was numbered